FunkyTable/Project-4-Advanced-Machine-Learning/README.md

-# Project 2 - Maple Homes
+# Project 4 - Advanced Machine Learning (WIP)

 ## Overview
-1. This is GitHub repository represents the final project submission for Greg Osborne's Third project at FlatIron school.
-The project assignment was to analyze a selected set of data for churn rate predictions to present to Telecom.
+1. This is GitHub repository represents the final project submission for Greg Osborne's fourth project at FlatIron school.
+The project assignment was to ***Insert Text***.
+## Work In Progress
+1. Everything below this line is a readme from the previous project regarding Telecom and churn classification.
+This placeholder readme will be edited towards the end of this project.
 ## Business Understanding
 1. Telecom wants to limit their customer departure rate, or churn rate, to as low as possible.
 2. I made business recommendations based on the following three variables: